fdifrison/java-persistence/README.md

 ![](./images/persistence-context/events.png)

-Toward the end of the flushing of the persistence context, Hibernate will execute all the actions that have been enqueued, but in a strict specif order:
+Toward the end of the flushing of the persistence context, Hibernate will execute all the actions that have been enqueued, but in a strict specific order:

 * `OrphanRemovalAction`
 * `EntityInsertAction` and `EntityIdentityInsertAction`